JJGadgets/jjgadgets.tech/content/posts/2024/ferris-sweep/index.md

 ![Ferris Sweep on desk](https://jjgadgets-tech.pages.dev/2024/ferris-sweep/Sweep.png)
 ![Ferris Sweep with janky cardboard bottom case](https://jjgadgets-tech.pages.dev/2024/ferris-sweep/Sweep-jank.jpg)

+> **⚠️ WARNING ⚠️**: I am **not** responsible for any readers falling into rabbit holes of building keyboards or modding keymaps without restraint, instead of actually doing typing or work.
+Ask me how I know. **You have been warned.**

 ## Specs

 This is a Ferris Sweep with MX profile keys, using Akko Crystal Silver switches and the stock Anne Pro 2 keycaps I had unused.
 It is wireless thanks to a nice!nano clone (SuperMini nRF52840) microcontroller, and runs the ZMK firmware.